Tennant Creek Mining and Gas Projects

 - address environmental and public safety issues from historical mining activities.

 Many of the NT’s major mining projects scheduled to come online in the next five years are in the southern half of the NT and have the potential to support the growth of Tennant Creek as a service and supply hub.
+These are in addition to OM Holdings Ltd’s Bootu Creek manganese mine which is already in operation 110 km north of Tennant Creek.

 - Emmerson’s Edna Beryl Gold Mine is an underground gold mine located about 37km north of Tennant Creek Township.
 The mine opened in September 2017, with a life expectancy of up-to two years and the potential to be the highest-grade gold mine in Australia.

 - Battery Hill’s gold stamp battery has recently undergone substantial refurbishment and in December 2017 the first gold was poured.
+Improvements to gold recovery have been continuing, and to date 300 ounces of gold have been poured.

 - TNG Ltd’s Mount Peake vanadium-titanium-iron project and Verdant Minerals Ltd’s Ammaroo phosphate project, are major developing mining projects south of Tennant Creek in the Barrow Creek area.
 Currently in the advanced stages of regulatory approvals and have potential to go into construction within two years.
 These have the potential to be long-term mines with a life in excess of 20 years.